padlad/padlad.github.io/docs/PadLAD/methodologicalFramework.md

 ---
-layout: post
+layout: default
 title:
 permalink:
 ---
-# Methodological framework
+## Methodological framework

 ## Why a workshop?
 The purpose of a participatory workshop to design a Learning Analytics Dashboard (LAD) workshop is threefold: